 NUST does not officially provide a conversion formula because it uses relative grading.
 However, for external applications, common estimations (like linear interpolation) or HEC formulas are often used.
 Always ask the Controller of Examinations for an official conversion letter if needed.

-A 2.99 remains 2.99 and is not rounded up to 3.00 for honor rolls or graduation requirements.
+No, NUST strictly does not round up GPA values.
+A 2.99 remains 2.99 and will not be rounded up to a 3.00 for honor rolls, graduation requirements, or probation clearance.

 What does 'W' or 'I' grade mean?